Oilers vs Flyers Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 12)

 Edmonton vs Philadelphia Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each line.
+Remi is pouring through tons of data on each player.
 In fact, anytime the Oilers and Flyers play there’s always several intriguing observations to key in on.
-Not to mention games played at Xfinity Mobile Arena in Nov can often follow normal, predictable patterns.
+Not to mention games played at Xfinity Mobile Arena in Nov almost always follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: T. Konecny over 0.5 Points.